asrarshaikh07/english-hindi-neural-machine-translation/README.md

 The primary objectives of this project are:

 - Build a neural machine translation system using deep learning
-- Implement an encoder-decoder architecture for sequence translation
+- Implement an encoder-decoder architecture for sequence translationM
 - Apply attention mechanisms to improve translation quality
 - Train the model using bilingual parallel sentence datasets
 - Evaluate translation quality using BLEU score